 In the Subtractive Dispersion Mode MSA-130 operates as a tunable filter with adjustable band pass and sharp edge.
 A width of selected spectral range is set by the intermediate slit, and the central wavelength is set by synchronous turning of two identical diffraction gratings.

 Since in the Subtractive Dispersion mode the beam path in the second half of the double monochromator conforms completely to the reverse beam path in the first half; the result is the full compensation of dispersions, and the zero dispersion is achieved.
 The whole spectrum selected by the intermediate slit is imaged at the second monochromator’s output as a spatial line.

 The MSA-130 entrance, intermediate and exit slits have manual control and smooth micrometrical adjustment of the opening width.
-Entrance and exit slits are placed at an angle of 66° to the vertical.
+Entrance and exit slits are placed at the angle of 66° to the vertical.

 Both the MSA-130 gratings are located at the same axis and are driven by the same step motor.
-This allows ensuring complete synchronism of gratings’ rotation and high precision of wavelength setting.
+This ensures complete synchronism of gratings’ rotation and high precision of wavelength setting.
 The MSA-130 gratings are computer controlled via the USB interface.

-In terms of design, the gratings are fixed in one holder, which is carefully aligned by our service-engineers.
+In terms of design, the gratings are fixed in one holder, that is carefully aligned by our service-engineers.
 The holder with a working set of gratings is installed into the device.
-At your choice, the MSA-130 may be supplied with one or more additional sets of gratings in holders.
+The MSA-130 may be supplied with one or more additional sets of gratings in holders at your choice.

 Replacement of diffraction gratings in the MSA-130 is easy and fast (see the figure).